• Skip to primary navigation

 • What do I experience at Mass?
 How does my participation at Mass influence my experience?

-The woman spreads the good news to her neighbors
+The woman at the well spreads the good news to her neighbors

 After her encounter with Jesus, the woman at the well goes to her neighbors and enthusiastically tells them about him.